bcgov/ols-geocoder/INSTALL.md

 ```

 if not you can install java using following commands.
-Windows use may download an installer at https://www.oracle.com/java/technologies/downloads/#java17.
+Windows users may download an installer at https://www.oracle.com/java/technologies/downloads/#java17.

 ```console